connectedbydata/connectedbydata.org/_events/2024-07-18-gca-oxford.md

 Inputs from the workshop will shape the final paper to be presented alongside the Summit of the Future in September 2024.

-The event is invite only, but if you would be interested in participating, please contact Tim (tim@connectedbydata.org).
+The event is invite only, but if you would be interested to find out more please contact Tim (tim@connectedbydata.org).